scorpiocavalier/m6-1-mongo--introduction/exercises/EXERCISE-2.md

 8. Add in all of the Mongo stuff!
 Look back at the other files and copy/paste over the code required for us to connect to the database.

-    - Our function will be almost identical to the `createGreeting` function.
     - _You won't need any of the `req` and `res` stuff.
 Replace thos with console.logs._
     - Instead of using `insertOne`, you will use `insertMany`.
 You will need to change the `assert` a little as well...
     - `insertMany` accepts an array.